qdev-dk-archive/matlab-qd/Tutorial.md

 ```

 Furthermore, you should not expect `getc` to return the exact same value as is
 set by `setc`.
-For instance, if a keithley is in current compliance, it will
+For instance, if a Keithley is in current compliance, it will
 limit the voltage, making the value returned by `keithley.getc('v')` lower
 than what was set.